GabrielNezovic/streamlit-flask-login/README.md

 <br>

-User Authentication can be verified using the following credentials:
+User Authentication can then be verified using the following credentials:

 ```
 user1: password1